JetBrains/kotlin-web-site/docs/topics/command-line.md

 Kotlin provides experimental support for script customization, such as adding external properties, providing static or dynamic dependencies, and so on.
-Customizations are defined by so-called _Script definitions_ – annotated kotlin classes with the appropriate support code.
+Customizations are defined by so-called _script definitions_ – annotated kotlin classes with the appropriate support code.
 The script filename extension is used to select the appropriate definition.
 Learn more about [Kotlin custom scripting](custom-script-deps-tutorial.md).